 If your income has been impacted by you or a member of your family contracting COVID-19 Citizens Advice have updated the information on claiming sick pay or Employment and Support Allowance (ESA):

 If you have been laid off work, furloughed or your income is reduced you may be eligible for Universal Credit.
 This is a fast moving situation, the Department of Work and Pensions (DWP) are posting updates on the support they are providing to those effected by coronavirus on their dedicated page HERE.

-Broxtowe Borough Council are producing daily updates on the COVID – 19 pandemic for local residents.
+Broxtowe Borough Council are producing regular updates on the COVID – 19 pandemic for local residents.

 If you have a medical condition that makes you extremely vulnerable to coronavirus you can register for help getting deliveries of essential supplies like food.
 Click HERE to register.

 Nottinghamshire County Council have set up a Community Hub were you can find information on local support groups who may be able to help during the COVID-19 outbreak.
 They have also set up a dedicated page with information to help businesses the self-employed and for those who run charities.

 We are also aware of the risk of fake news and false information about the COVID-19.
 It is important that people go to reliable sources of information to make sure they are taking sensible precautions to reduce the risk of infection or spreading the virus and don’t fall foul of scams.
 The Government outlined the seriousness of fraud, scams and cyber threats during the daily COVID-19 briefing on 5th May 2020.
 GOV.UK provides information to individuals and businesses on how to protect against COVID-19 related fraud.

 Friends Against Scams have produced a useful postcard to help people identify and avoid COVID-19 related scams.

 If you’ve been a victim of a scam you can call Nottinghamshire Victim Care on 0800 3047575 for advice and support.